-Richard Harwood QC
+Richard Harwood OBE QC

 richard.harwood@39essex.com

 Richard specialises in planning, environment and public law, acting for developers, landowners, central and local government, individuals and interest groups.
 He appears in the courts, inquiries, examinations and hearings, including frequently in the Planning Court and appellate courts.
-Voted as one of the top ten Planning Silks in Planning magazine's 2014 and 2015 surveys, he is also a member of the Bar Library in Northern Ireland and the Local Plans Expert Group.
-Richard is a case editor of the Journal of Planning and Environment Law and the author of books including Planning Enforcement, Historic Environment Law and Planning Permission and is co-authoring Planning Policy with Victoria Hutton, to be published in July 2017.
+Voted as one of the top ten Planning Silks in Planning magazine's 2014 and 2015 surveys, he has appeared in many of the leading cases of recent years.
+Richard is also a leading commentator, a case editor of the Journal of Planning and Environment Law and the author of books including Planning Enforcement, Historic Environment Law and the newly published Planning Permission.
 To view full CV click here.

 James Strachan QC

 james.strachan@39essex.com

 James has an extensive practice in the field of planning, environment and compulsory purchase.
 He appears regularly in the courts and at public inquiries on most aspects of planning and environmental control.
 He regularly acts for leading developers in respect of major mixed use schemes, as well as for local and central government including most recently in the promotion of HS2.
 He has expertise in environmental law including cases with a European dimension.
 He is regarded as a leading silk in Planning and Environmental law by Chambers & Partners and in Planning by the UK Legal 500.
 James was named Environment and Planning 'Silk of the Year' at the Chambers and Partners Bar Awards in 2016.
 To view full CV click here.

-CONTRIBUTORS